One of my key difficulties, which I recognised in myself, when I started reading about adult autism was the friendships and relationship information.

 My two-page CV shows my chronological work history, is results and evidence orientated, describes some character traits such as ‘focused on detail and results orientated’, is authentic and can be checked/ referenced.
 It shows my proven capability and business worth.

 I wasn’t given any specific feedback about how I’d failed in that interview.
 It really worried me, I went over and over the meeting in my mind, the discussions we’d had and simply couldn’t work it out.
-Who knows what was expected of me and what I’d said or done wrong, but I kept my eye on that company and it never did launch.
+Who knows what was expected of me and what I’d said or done wrong.
+Feeling perplexed, I kept my eye on that company and it never did launch.

 There’s something wrong with you…

 That’s not to say I don’t do some really stupid things.
 Years ago I was at a friend’s house and her male lodger came into the front room with her.
 When he saw me he stopped and looked uncomfortable or unsure of what to do or say.
-My friend had said ‘I don’t know if you’ve met before’ and then there was this freaky awkwardness, so I decided to say “Its OK, we haven’t slept together!”.
+My friend had said ‘I don’t know if you’ve met before’ and then there was what felt like a very long silence and awkwardness, so I decided to say “Its OK, we haven’t slept together!”.
 Hahaha, Oooof!!
 My friend said “Oh, Jo!!!”, the lodger, who was a stranger, didn’t say anything and abandoned the room.
 Left alone with my friend I said “oops, sorry” as she just shook her head at me.

 I didn’t think about the impact.
 An inappropriate thought can become a blunt comment in an instant.
 It felt like that particular comment just launched out of my mind, a bit like how I read Tourettes described.
 That was a particularly bad call as that lodger is now the head of our UK Buddhist organisation.